 The "reasonable access" requirement does not require commercial stations to make free time available to federal candidates.
 However, if a station makes free time available to one candidate, the "equal opportunities" requirement obligates the station to accommodate his or her opponents upon timely request.
-The touch stone is to treat all candidates fairly and equally.
+The touchstone is to treat all candidates fairly and equally.

-How Much Time Must be Devoted to "Access?"
+How Much Time Must Be Devoted to "Access?"

-"Reasonable access" does not give a candidate the right to placement in or adjacent to any particular programming.
+"Reasonable access" does not give a candidate the right to place his or her content during or adjacent to any particular programming.
 Nor must a station make all of its advertising time available to a candidate, or make so much time available to one or more candidates that the station is forced to preempt an excessive amount of other programming.